 Summer is here and there's nothing better than fresh Berry Pie!
 What kind of berry pies do you make?
 Do you mix it up or stick to one kind?
 There are so many amazing berries in season right now.
 So today I'm sharing an easy Berry Pie recipe that you can actually make with whatever kind of berries you have on hand.
 I made this specific pie with strawberries, raspberries, and blueberries.
 But, all you need is 1 pound of fresh berries of your choice to make this delicious and easy summer pie!

 I worked with my friends at Organic Valley to create this easy and flexible Berry Pie recipe so you can make all kinds of different berry pies this summer.
-Organic Valley makes my absolute favorite dairy products and it’s what we use at the bakery as well.
-Butter is the main star of pie crust, so make sure you’re using the best kind as it truly matters!
+Organic Valley makes my absolute favorite dairy products and it's what I use at home and what I used at my bake shop as well.
+Butter is the main star of pie crust, so make sure you're using the best kind as it truly matters!
 Get my recipe and tips for this amazing Berry Pie below.

 • Make sure your butter is cold!
 Cold butter makes flaky pie crust.
 It is summer, so it's warmer outside and of course inside your kitchen.
 My tips for keeping pie dough cold during this time of year include, measuring your water ahead of time, and placing it in the fridge.
 Next, chop your butter and add it to the mixing bowl with your flour and sugar.
 Place the entire bowl in the fridge and leave it there for 15 to 30 minutes.
 This ensures your butter is truly cold.
 Then you're ready to mix up your dough without butter softening on you.